EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/js-snippets.md

 ## Open the Ajax-cart when a user adds a product to the cart

-Usually the Ajax-cart isn't visible and opens when a user clicks on the cart icon in the header.
+Usually the Ajax-cart isn't visible and opens when a user clicks the cart icon in the header.
 The click on the icon triggers a special CSS class to be added that makes the Ajax-cart show up.
 The simplified code looks like this: